10 Best Things To Do in Aegina, Greece [with Suggested Tours]

 Are you planning to travel to Aegina, Greece soon?
 Read our tips below on the things to do in Aegina with suggested tours!

 Aegina is located just 27 kilometers from Athens.
 It is one of the Saronic Greek Islands in the Saronic Gulf.
 Unlike any other Greek Island, Aegina is not so popular with its beaches but with numerous ancient destinations.
-Boasting with a lot of historical places and centuries-old buildings, this is truly a history buffs’ paradise.
+Boasting a lot of historical places and centuries-old buildings, this is truly a history buffs’ paradise.
 If you want to explore more of Aegina, read our short guide below.

 List of Best Things to do in Aegina, Greece

 Aphaia is known as the goddess of fertility.
 The Temple of Aphaia is 2500 years old and is well-preserved.
 It is located pretty much in the middle of the island of Aegina.
 You do not often find ancient temples in such good condition.
-After your visit to the Monastery of Agios Nektarios, make a pass from there.
+After you visit the Monastery of Agios Nektarios, make a pass from there.
 It is too close.

 Suggested Tour: From Athens: Full-Day Cruise to Aegina, Poros, and Hydra

 The largest church in the Balkans with the tomb of Agios Nektarios.
 Awe will occupy you while seeing the exceptional wooden iconostasis and the hagiographies, and the surrounding area advocates for every traveler to visit it!
-It is a place that anyone who visits it calms down.
+It is a place where anyone who visits it calms down.
 If you go by car there are other remarkable monasteries nearby as well as ancient spots, with the top being the temple of Aphaia.